MapIV/eagleye/README.md

 ### Maps
 The 3D maps (point cloud and vector data) of the route is also available from [Autoware sample data](https://drive.google.com/file/d/1Uwp9vwvcZwaoZi4kdjJaY55-LEXIzSxf/view).

-### How to try the sample data

-You need to use ros1_bridge.

-1. Play the sample data.

-		ros2 bag play -s rosbag_v2 eagleye_sample.bag

-2. Launch eagleye.

-		ros2 launch eagleye_rt eagleye_rt.launch

-The estimated results will be output about 100 seconds after playing the rosbag.
-This is because we need to wait for the data to accumulate for estimation.

 ## Research Papers for Citation
 1. J Meguro, T Arakawa, S Mizutani, A Takanose, "Low-cost Lane-level Positioning in Urban Area Using Optimized Long Time Series GNSS and IMU Data", International Conference on Intelligent Transportation Systems(ITSC), 2018 [Link](https://www.researchgate.net/publication/329619280_Low-cost_Lane-level_Positioning_in_Urban_Area_Using_Optimized_Long_Time_Series_GNSS_and_IMU_Data)